CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 ----------

-At the time you want to make inferences about durations, it is possible, likely true, that not all the death events have occurred yet.
-For example, a medical professional will not wait 50 years for each individual in the study to pass away before investigating -- he or she is interested in the effectiveness of improving lifetimes after only a few years, or months possibly.
+At the time you want to make inferences about durations, it is possible that not all the death events have occurred yet.
+For example, a medical professional will not wait 50 years for each individual in the study to pass away before investigating -- he or she is interested in making decisions after only a few years, or months possibly.

 The individuals in a population who have not been subject to the death event are labeled as *right-censored*, i.e.,